pateldarsh20/Sniper/README.md

 2. Completed working of fav subfinder list

 ### NEXT
-1. Add logic for removing duplicacy
+- Add logic for puting all in result directory
+- Combine compare and sort the result
-2. Add logic for checking live domains
+- Add logic for checking live domains